-For processes with high $O_2$ consumption rates, the $O_2$ transfer only through the overlay may not be enough at some point in the run.
-Switch to sparging $O_2$ when the DO controller is requesting the maximum possible $O_2$ flow, but the DO value is still less than the set point.
-For information on sparging $O_2$ , reach out to Applications Engineering at app.eng@pbsbiotech.com.
+For processes with high O_2 consumption rates, the O_2 transfer only through the overlay may not be enough at some point in the run.
+Switch to sparging O_2 when the DO controller is requesting the maximum possible O_2 flow, but the DO value is still less than the set point.
+To switch from flowing O_2 through the overlay to sparging: